-By contrast, little mention is made of worker protection or labor unions in JICA’s kaizen projects targeting companies.
-This is partly due to the fact that labor issues are often a delicate subject.
-In other words, the approach adopted by ODA kaizen projects targeting companies is close to that originally espoused by the JUSE.
-In fact, “kaizen” did not appear in the names of projects until after the second half of the 2000s: before then, such projects were all characterized as quality or productivity improvement projects.
+By contrast, little mention is made of worker protection or labor unions in JICA’s kaizen projects targeting companies, partly because labor issues are often a delicate subject.
+Thus, the approach adopted by ODA kaizen projects targeting companies is close to that originally espoused by the JUSE.
+In fact, kaizen did not appear in the names of projects until after the second half of the 2000s; previosly such projects were all characterized as quality or productivity improvement projects.
 These products became referred to as kaizen projects to make them easier to understand in a Japanese domestic context.
 However, they still rarely incorporate an element of worker protection.
 These two differences form an important basis for the issues discussed in the following section.

 4.2 Is kaizen effective overseas?
 Or is knowledge of Japanese culture necessary to comprehend it?

 Is kaizen, then, effective overseas?
 Or must one first learn about Japanese culture in order to comprehend it?
 The answer to both of these questions is “yes and no.” To begin with, kaizen was originally introduced into Japan from America as a management method aimed at improving quality and productivity, as discussed above.
 To revisit the description by Fujimoto (2001), it is precisely because kaizen is the basis of industrial engineering (IE) that it could be introduced from the United States and take root in Japan.
-In other words, it is not a peculiarly Japanese concept, but rather a universal management technique: a technique that can be transferred through international cooperation.
+In fact, it is not a peculiarly Japanese concept, but rather a universal management technique, one that can be transferred through international cooperation.
 It is thus effective overseas.
 The answer is “yes.”

 On the other hand, however, the worker protection aspect of kaizen is not so easy to transfer.
 This is because of the significant differences that exist between Japan and other countries in aspects such as employment practices and labor unions.
 The features of Japanese business management can be summarized in terms of the following three characteristics: company-based labor unions, seniority systems, and lifetime employment.

 Unlike in many countries, where labor unions are formed based on industry, labor unions in Japan are formed for each company.
 Japan has also adopted a system of lifetime employment, where employees are expected to work at the same company from the time when they graduate from university until they reach the designated retirement age, often 60 years old.
-In addition, the compensation system is structured so that pay increases based on seniority (age).
-These systems differ substantially, not only from those of Europe and the United States but also from those used in developing countries.
+In addition, the compensation system is structured so that pay increases are based on seniority (age).
+These systems differ substantially, not only from those of Europe and the United States, but also from those used in developing countries.
 In this context, the worker protection aspect of Japanese kaizen cannot be directly applied in a foreign context.

 To understand this, it is necessary to understand the relationship between employment and productivity.
 An increase in productivity will naturally lead to a reduction in the number of workers necessary.
-This is the cause of the concerns expressed by some that productivity advances due to “labor-replacing technologies” such as AI will result in shrinking employment.
+This is the cause of the concerns expressed by some that productivity advances arising from “labor-replacing technologies” such as AI will result in shrinking employment.
 Kaizen initiatives are aimed at increasing productivity.
 Therefore, these initiatives will result in fewer workers: those who engage in kaizen will effectively be putting themselves out of a job.
-As stated at the beginning of the chapter kaizen refers to “operational improvements through a bottom-up, hands-on, participatory approach.”
+As stated at the beginning of the chapter, kaizen refers to “operational improvements through a bottom-up, hands-on, participatory approach.”
 Why, then, would workers be motivated to engage in this bottom-up, hands-on, participatory approach, if it will only lead to unemployment?